OpenModelica/OpenModelicaLibraryTesting/conf-howto.md

 For each test entry, there are several fields:
 - `library`: name of the library
-- `libraryVersion`: version of the library; this is the content of the library version annotation for tagged versions, or the name of the branch as specified in one of the `branches` field of the [repos.json](https://github.com/OpenModelica/OMPackageManager/blob/master/repos.json) file, in case a non-tagged version needs to be tested.
+- `libraryVersion`: version of the library; this is the content of the library version annotation for tagged versions, or the name of the branch as specified in one of the `branches` field of the Package Manager server [repos.json](https://github.com/OpenModelica/OMPackageManager/blob/master/repos.json) file, in case a non-tagged version needs to be tested.
 If no version is provided, the latest tagged version is tested automatically
 - `libraryVersionNameForTests`: this is appended with an underscore to the name of the library in the test report name
 - `ignoreModelPrefix`: skips testing all models that start with that string